Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-Our Creamy Tarragon Sauce is velvety smooth and aromatic.
-It’s the perfect accompaniment for any chicken, fish, rice, or veggie-based dishes.
+Our French lemon tarragon cream sauce is velvety smooth and aromatic.
 It’s particularly delicious with our Chicken Cordon Bleu with Asparagus.
-This sauce is easy to make, incredibly delicious, and will take your meals to the next level.
+It is easy to make, incredibly delicious, and will take your meals to the next level.

 We love recipes that are easy to make and come together quickly.
-Here’s why you’ll love this sauce:
+Here’s why we love it:

 Here’s a quick shopping list of all the ingredients you need to make this dish: